realiti4/pip-upgrade/README.md

     $ pip-upgrade

 #### TODO - known issues
-- Gets dependencies in lower case, so skips packages like Pillow and Cython.
-This'll be improved.

 - Add an arg to not upgrade local packapes installed with 'pip install .'